 Historical timeline of St. Paul's

-St. Paul's Evangelical Lutheran Church was formally organized in Hammond, Indiana, as a congregation in 1882 by German settlers to the Calumet region.
-For many years St. Paul's congregation worshiped at a facility located on Clinton Street in Hammond.
-A Christian Day School was begun in 1886, located for many years at Erie and Eaton Streets.
+St. Paul's Evangelical Lutheran Church was formally organized in Hammond, Indiana, as a congregation in 1882 by German settlers to the Calumet region of Northwest Indiana.
+For many years St. Paul's congregation worshiped at a facility located on Clinton Street in Hammond (now gone).
+A Christian Day School was begun in 1886, located at Erie and Eaton Streets.

 The completion of our present Christian Life Center in 1980, saw, for the first time in our history, the church and day school under the same roof.

 St. Paul's has been a member congregation of the Lutheran Church, Missouri Synod since our organization.
 Through this fellowship with over 6,000 other Lutheran congregations, we support a variety of special ministries, support missionaries in 30 countries, participate in many social service agencies, and support a higher educational system of 13 colleges and two seminaries.

 You are warmly invited to visit any of our worship services and activities, to share in the love of Jesus that brings us together as God's people.